 The study results indicated that 12 or 60% of teachers in agriculture were female and 8 or 40% were male.
 Most teachers were aged 30-39, 11 or 55%, 5 or 25% aged 40-49, 3 or 15% aged 50-59, and 1 or 5% aged 20-29.
 Most teachers were married 12 or 60%, single status 7 or 35%, and widowed 1 or 5%.
-Many teachers were MA/MS with units 15 or 75%, 4 or 20% were teachers who graduated in college, and 1 or 5% was MA/MS graduate.
+Many teachers were MA/MS with units 15 or 75%, 4 or 20% were teachers who graduated from college, and 1 or 5% were MA/MS graduates.
 The teachers taught for 6-10 years, 12 or 60%, then 1-5 years 5 or 25%, 2 or 10% taught for almost 26-30 years, and 1 or 5% taught for 21-25 years.
 Most teachers were Teacher I (about 12 or 60%), Teacher III (about 5 or 25%), and Teacher II (about 3 or 15%).
 Most teachers who enrolled in short courses took Agricultural Crop Production NC I about 5 or 25% and Agricultural Crop Production NC II about 4 or 20%.
-Teachers with other agriculture related training courses such as Horticulture NC II, which is only 2 or 10%, Animal Production Swine NC II and Organic Agriculture NC II, which were only 1 or 5% respectively.
+Teachers with other agriculture-related training courses such as Horticulture NC II, which is only 2 or 10%, Animal Production Swine NC II, and Organic Agriculture NC II, which were only 1 or 5% respectively.

-An interview supported this: There were 13 agriculture graduates and 7 non agriculture graduates.
+An interview supported this: There were 13 agriculture graduates and 7 non-agriculture graduates.
 Only three of the non-agriculture have a special course/subject in agriculture.
 As for their postgraduate, only eight have their master's aligned in agriculture and seven have their master's aligned in education.
-Only 15 respondents have actual experience in agriculture because they are a family of farmers who are immersed in their internship/practicum in their college years.
+Only 15 respondents have experience in agriculture because they are a family of farmers who are immersed in their internship/practicum in their college years.
 12 has a rating of 6 in their agriculture subject and 6 has a rating of 7 in their non-agriculture subject, while 2 has a rating of 7 in their non-agriculture subject.

 This means that many of the teachers were female, most of the teachers were aged 30-39, married, with MA/MS units, teaching for 6-10 years, with a regular permanent position as Teacher I, and with a smaller number of teachers having short courses/subjects in agriculture.
 It can also be inferred that most of the teachers are agriculture graduates and the average number of teachers who have pursued the field of agriculture.
 Farming is most teachers’ experience in agriculture.